gautham2k3/POLY-MOD-1/README.md

 # NFT Collection Deployment and Transfer
 > Goerli to Mumbai Bridge

 > Can Be Bridged between ETHERIUM and POLYGON Blockchain

-> Used ERC721A for less Gas fee
+> Used ERC721A for less Gas consumption

 ## Description